Oxsomi/core3/docs/OxC3_tool.md

 `file data` also allows the `-length` specifier for how many entries are shown.
 Normally in the log it limits to 64 lines (so for data that'd mean 64 * 64 / 2 (hex) = 2KiB per view).
 The `-start` argument can be used to set an offset of what it should show.
 An example: we have an oiCA with 128 entries but want to show the last 32; `file data -input our.oiCA -start 96 -length 32`.
 For a file entry, it would specify the byte offset and length (length is defaulted to 2KiB).
 If `-output` is used, it will binary dump the entire remainder of the file if `-length` is not specified (the remainder is the entire file size if `-start` is not specified).

+For oiSH files, it is possible to supply `--bin` can be used  to fetch the binary instead of the entrypoints.
+Since an oiSH file can have more than one binary embedded in it.
+Not supplying an entry will behave as usual; showing all binaries.
+Supplying an entry and --binary will show that specific entry.
+It has to use the index of the visible binaries (e.g. if SPV isn't available but DXIL is then 0 identifies DXIL).

 ## Encrypt

 `OxC3 file encr -format <encryptionType> -input <file> -aes <key in hex> (optional: -output output)`